sabrinamerkin/sabrinamerkin.github.io/_posts/2000-01-01-Upload-in-Progress.md

 ## Variable Correlation

-We can create a correlation heatmap for numeric variables in the dataset.
+We will now create a correlation heatmap for variables in the dataset.
+Categorical variables must be assigned numeric values, which can be achieved by using a label encoder.

 ```python
 LE = preprocessing.LabelEncoder()